codeforanchorage/codeacross16/README.md

 ###Restaurant Inspection Data
 [LIVES Data Repo](https://github.com/codeforanchorage/anc-LIVES) - test data that needs to be verified put into [Socrata Dataset](https://brigades.opendatanetwork.com/HEALTH/2015-Score-Inspection/ecxv-94e2)

+###Future Coders of Alaska
+Met with a group that started as a collaboration after a Code for Anchorage sponsored showing of CODE: Debugging the Gender Gap and were excited they had there first event last Saturday at the Library working online on FreeCodeCamp.
+We discussed people learning to code and plugging them into a tailoerd project for NDoCH in June.

 ##Projects that were worked on but are not completed yet

 ###New Park Boundary and Facilities data